 A generative AI model starts by efficiently encoding a representation of what you want to generate.
 For example, a generative AI model for text might begin by finding a way to represent the words as vectors that characterize the similarity between words often used in the same sentence or that mean similar things.

-Recent progress in large language model research has helped the industry implement the same process to represent patterns found in images, sounds, proteins, DNA, drugs and 3D designs.
+Recent progress in LLM research has helped the industry implement the same process to represent patterns found in images, sounds, proteins, DNA, drugs and 3D designs.
 This generative AI model provides an efficient way of representing the desired type of content and efficiently iterating on useful variations.

 How do you train a generative AI model?

 The generative AI model needs to be trained for a particular use case.
-The recent progress in large language models provides an ideal starting point for customizing applications for different use cases.
+The recent progress in LLMs provides an ideal starting point for customizing applications for different use cases.
 For example, the popular GPT model developed by OpenAI has been used to write text, generate code and create imagery based on written descriptions.

 Training involves tuning the model's parameters for different use cases and then fine-tuning results on a given set of training data.
 For example, a call center might train a chatbot against the kinds of questions service agents get from various customer types and the responses that service agents give in return.
 An image-generating app, in distinction to text, might start with labels that describe content and style of images to train the model to generate new images.